Skip to content

 Key Takeaway: List.filter selects elements where predicate returns true.
 Predicates are functions returning bool.

-Why It Matters: Filter operations compose with map and fold to create data processing pipelines.
-E-commerce systems filter product catalogs by availability, then map to display models, processing millions of SKUs efficiently through composed functional operations.
+Why It Matters: Filter operations compose cleanly with map and fold to create efficient data processing pipelines.
+E-commerce systems filter product catalogs by availability, apply price calculations, then map to display models - processing millions of SKUs as a single pipeline expression.
+The composability eliminates intermediate collection allocations when using Seq.filter instead of List.filter, reducing memory pressure for large datasets.

 Example 13: List.fold - Aggregating Values